jbotsim/JBotSim/lib/README.md

   This "*common*" module currently does not have a platform-specific counterpart.

-  As stated by the following dependency tree, there is a dependency to `com.paypal.digraph:digraph-parser` (it is [induced](jbotsim-serialization-common/README.md#external-dependencies) by the `DotTopologySerializer`).
+  As stated by the following dependency tree, there is a dependency to `org.antlr:antlr4` (it is [induced](jbotsim-serialization-common/README.md#external-dependencies) by the `DotTopologySerializer`).
   We consider that this dependency should be compatible with all platforms.